-- 1. Complete an Early Pick Up Form These forms are available on our website.
-Send the form in with your student in the morning. - 2.
-Write a Parent/guardian Note Please send a written note with your name, the student's name, date, time of pick-up, and the responsible person picking up the student (students will only be released to persons appearing on emergency contact documents). - 3.
-Use the Electronic Pick-Up Form Submit an electronic Parent Pick-up Request Form before 2:00PM.
-Special Notes: - Except in cases of emergency, your student should know that you are picking them up.
+- 1. Use the Electronic Pick-Up Form (pick-up patrol) Submit an electronic Parent Pick-up Request Form before 2:00 PM.
+Please call the main office for early pick-ups occurring that day, and after 2:00 PM - 2.
+Write a Parent/guardian Note Please send a written note with your name, the student's name, date, time of pick-up, and the responsible person picking up the student (students will only be released to persons appearing on emergency contact documents).

+Special Notes:

+- Except in cases of emergency, your student should know that you are picking them up.
 End day dismissal begins at 3:20 PM.
 Students will meet parents/guardians in front of the school. - If the school does not receive a note/message by 2:00 PM advising us of your intended pick up, students will be instructed to board their regularly scheduled bus to ride home. - Once dismissal has begun, we cannot delay the buses to pull students off for late parent/guardian pick-ups.